Glossary

 Vehicle Dynamics

 Vehicle dynamics describes the motion behaviour of a vehicle under the influence of forces such as acceleration, braking and cornering.
-It forms a fundamental basis for setup decisions and simulation activities in motorsport.
+It forms a fundamental basis for setup decisions and simulations in motorsport.

 Digitalization